We’ve put together some hints and tips to help you plan your submission(s):

 Judges will want to clearly see and identify measurable results and outcomes as a result of the specific activities of the HR team and those who collaborated with the activities.
 Feedback from previous years is that entrants have described their projects with great enthusiasm, and reported/delivered great results, but what it was meant to achieve and exactly what it did for the organisation has been less obvious to judges.

 As part of sharing how decisive and distinctive action got the results you wanted, you might want to share the range of information you used to inform your actions, and quantify using appropriate metrics where possible – this may include financial metrics (e.g revenue, profit, ROI, productivity), customer engagement/satisfaction levels, people-related indicators (e.g absence levels, staff turnover, engagement) as well as less tangible outcomes such as the impact on the credibility and integrity of the function/ profession within the organisation.

 Explain the people aspects of the project or initiative

-For projects that involved training/development initiatives, you may to evidence good quality mentoring, line management, on-the-job learning, high-quality training.
-And/or the impact on individual outcomes e.g. learner satisfaction, engagement, progression and the value to the business in terms of retention and innovation.
+For projects that involve training/development initiatives, you may want to evidence good quality mentoring, line management, on-the-job learning, high-quality training.
+And/or the impact on individual outcomes e.g learner satisfaction, engagement, progression and the value to the business in terms of retention and innovation.